Moving to a sustainable future

 FAQs for students

-You will be very welcome to visit our new premises and work in our library.
+You will be very welcome to visit us at St Giles Court and work in our library.
 There will be regular in person worship and public events.
-Our new premises will be your base when in Cambridge with space to study, make coffee and join a seminar or teaching session.
-We are planning to hold two or three fortnights a year of concentrated activity (cohort weeks), which will be the best time to join us and the best opportunity to meet more of the staff team.
+Wesley House at St Giles Court will be your base when in Cambridge with space to study, make coffee and join a seminar or teaching session.
+We are planning to hold two intensive study fortnights a year which will be the best time to join us and the best opportunity to meet more of the staff team.

 No but we can recommend places to stay in Cambridge.

 Yes.
 We will make arrangements for somewhere for you to stay nearby.
-You are encouraged to join one of our regular cohort weeks when staff and visiting scholars and students will form an in person community.
+You are encouraged to join one of our regular study intensives when staff and visiting scholars and students will form an in person community.

 No. We will continue to honour all the commitments we have made to our students.